Not all restaurants give employees free meals — but when they do, it can be a game-changer.

 There are several types of meals that restaurants may offer to their staff.
 These include:

-• Shift meals: Employees working long shifts typically receive a designated meal during their break.
-This meal usually comes from a limited selection on the restaurant’s regular menu or is a specific shift meal, ensuring efficient preparation and cost-effectiveness for the establishment.
+- Shift meals: Employees working longer shifts typically receive a designated meal during their break, usually selected from a limited portion of the regular menu.

-• Staff meals: In some restaurants, especially in casual dining and fine dining ones, the kitchen might prepare a family-style meal for the entire team to share together before or after service.
-These meals usually feature ingredients and dishes that are available that day.
+- Staff meals: In some restaurants, the kitchen prepares a family-style meal for the entire team to share before or after service, often using ingredients available that day.

 Factors Determining What Free Meals Restaurant Employees Get